jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Most people call the expansion of mass-production as a global economic policy, globalization.

 Globalization accelerated after World War II (1939-1945).
 When the genuinely evil fascism was defeated, Left and Right spread the policy of mass-production to Western Europe and East Asia.
-These countries soon opened up their own factories and enjoyed huge economic growth, often called a ["Miracle"](https://en.wikipedia.org/wiki/Japanese_economic_miracle).
+These countries soon opened up their own factories and enjoyed enormous economic growth, often called a ["Miracle"](https://en.wikipedia.org/wiki/Japanese_economic_miracle).
 When the Soviet Union collapsed (1991), Left/Right spread mass-production and opened up many more factories from Africa to China.

 Big Government and Big Business turned the world's economies into a single ecosystem, all geared towards mass-production.